petiaccja/Mathter/docs/Guide.md

 ### Limitations

 If you have a keen eye, you noticed that the example codes above initialize float vectors with integers.
-This is not entirely safe, but the library forces the conversion so you don't get a compiler warning.

-A similar issue arises when multiplying vectors with scalars of different types.
-This is allowed, but again, an explicit type conversion is forced by the library, giving no warnings.

-You can only perform operations on vectors of the same type, and you must use explicit casts to convert vectors.
+Mathter internally forces the conversion with an explicit cast so that you're not barraged by warnings, but this is not entirely safe as it might lead to loss of precision.
+Unfortunately, I don't know of a way to emit warnings only when actually needed.

+When doing arithmetic on vectors of different scalar types, type promotion is done according to the rules of C++.

 Matrices
 <a name="matrices"></a>